imagej/imagej.github.io/_pages/tutorials/opencl-in-imagej.md

 and following the Eclipse installation steps.

-We added the SVN plugin to Eclipse by clicking on Help-&gt; Install New Software and adding the SVN adapter site:
+We added the SVN plugin to Eclipse by clicking on {% include bc path="Help|Install New Software" %} and adding the SVN adapter site:

     http://subclipse.tigris.org/update_1.6.x